Ritwikavps/BurstinessAndInterpersonalForagingPaper/README.md

 The directory names are indexed as A1, A2, etc. to indicate the suggested order to follow.
 See relevant `README` files in each directory for details about the contents of each directory.
 See below for a broad overview of the contents of each directory.

+Some processing scripts before `A4_DataAnalysis` will only write output files only if the file does not exist in the specified location.
+As such, I recommend deleting or moving previously existing files before executing scripts in folder before `A4_DataAnalysis`.

 `A1_LENADataProcessing` contains code to extract LENA labels as well as acoustics from .wav and .its files (MATLAB, Bash, and R).
 Code in this directory also generates a metadata file for the LENA data.
 The final processed data obtained from the pipeline in this directory can be found at https://osf.io/5xp7z/

 `A2_HUMLabelDataCleanUp` contains code to clean-up human listener annotated data (R, MATLAB, Bash, and Perl).